 - Concept Web Graph.
 This graph presents all the concepts in the selected pattern(s).
 The line width and node sizes (if type icons are not shown) in a concept graph show the number of global occurrences in the selected table.
-See the topic "Concept Web Graph" for more information. - Type Web Graph.
+See the topic "Concept Web Graph" on page 148 for more information. - Type Web Graph.
 This graph presents all the types in the selected pattern(s).
 The line width and node sizes (if type icons are not shown) in the graph show the number of global occurrences in the selected table.
 Nodes are represented by either a type color or by an icon.
-See the topic "Type Web Graph" for more information.
+See the topic "Type Web Graph" on page 148 for more information.